luis-gonzales/lane-recognition-edge-det-and-hough/README.md

 To gain experience with the implementation details of edge detection and the Hough transform, I implemented my own methods (`src/edge_det.py` and `src/hough.py`).
 Edge detection proved to be a very mechanical process, where kernel convolution produced horizontal and vertical gradients and these gradients were then combined with non-maximum suppression and thresholding to produce an output image.
 On the other hand, the Hough transform was challenging to implement in a computationally-efficient manner.
 Ultimately, I implemented a variation of the [Progressive Probabilistic Hough Transform](http://cmp.felk.cvut.cz/~matas/papers/matas-bmvc98.pdf).

 ### Usage
-Given the directory structure of the repository, particularly `input/image.jpg`, the program may be executed at the command line with `python lane_recog.py input/image.jpg`.
+The program can be performed on a `jpg` or `mp4` file from the `input` directory by executing `python lane_recog.py input/<file>` where `<file>` is the desired input.

+`lane_recog.py` does not make use of `src/edge_det.py` or `src/hough.py`.
+The `cv2.HoughLinesP` usage in `lane_recog.py` can be replaced with the method in `src/hough.py`, but `src/edge_det.py` is not recommended for usage because it does not perform hysteresis thresholding.

-### Improvements
+### Shortcomings and Improvements
-Throughout the design, it became apparent that the methods used were reliant on a fairly smooth road free of obstacles and relatively free of debris.
+Throughout the design, it became apparent that the methods used relied on a fairly smooth road, free of obstacles and relatively free of debris.
 For this reason, the input was preprocessed with a Gaussian blur.
-However, a Gaussian blur may not be enough for some unusual road surfaces or when a large debris is present.
+However, a Gaussian blur may not be enough for some unusual road surfaces or when obstacles or large debris are present.
+The danger is that these features could be mistaken for a lane in the algorithm.

-The `src/` implementation of the Hough transform could benefit from an accumulator not implemented as a `list`.
+The `src/hough.py` implementation of the Hough transform could benefit from an accumulator not implemented as a `list`.
 Doing so would likely result in on-par performance to the OpenCV implementation.

-The literature suggests that a fraction of the remaining pixels after edge detection may be able to be ignored. `src/hough.py` does consider all white pixels post-edge detection.
-Improved implementations may consider the trade-off between the fraction of ignored pixels and accuracy.

 ### Dependencies
 `lane_recog.py` makes use of `numpy`, `matplotlib`, `cv2`, and `moviepy` (for `.mp4` input files).